germinator-fpv/Icarus-2.5/README.md

 I started this project because i felt like 2.5in fpv drone frames were hard to find, why not try to make one for fun.

 ## 2. Specifications
-Freestyle drone for flying in my backyard
+Purpose: Freestyle drone optimized for backyard flight
-2.5in Propellers
+Propellers: 2.5-inch prop compatibilityFrame
-Wide X frame
+Layout: Wide X configuration
-Compatibility with nano 14x14 camera
-2s-3s battery over frame
-Deck length to accommodate 71mm long battery
-Sub 100g AUW or lighter
-Compatibility with 25.5x25.5 and 20x20 stack
+Camera Mounting: Compatible with 14x14mm nano cameras Battery Placement: Top-mount configuration (over the frame) Deck Dimensions: Clearance for a 71mm long battery Target Weight: Sub-100g All-Up Weight (AUW) or lighter Mounting Patterns: Dual compatibility with 25.5x25.5mm and 20x20mm stacks

 ## 3. Bill Of Materials